samodavey/sam-davey-movies/README.md

 5. Commit the changes to **your** repository.
 6. Prepare for the interview and have your camera on ;).

+#### NOTE
+* Please do not format the code, only make changes to fix the code, easier for reviewers to see the changes made.

 #### Pro tip
 * You'll notice the animated transitions in the app are not very smooth.
 The animation itself is *not* the problem.